All Subgraphs of a Wheel are 5-Coupled-Choosable: Subgraphs of Wheels

 \textbf{Case 2:} $G$ is the result of deleting at least one edge or vertex of $W_n$ that is on the outer face.
-Then $G$ is outerplanar, and so by Theorem 14 in \cite{coupled-choosability-plane-graphs} $G$ is 5-coupled-choosable.
+Then $G$ is outerplanar and therefore $K_4$-minor free, and so by Theorem~\ref{k4:new:proof}, $G$ is 5-coupled-choosable and the coloring can be found in linear time.

 \textbf{Case 3:} $G$ is the result of removing the center vertex of $W_n$.
-Then $G=C_{n-1}$ has only two faces.
-Color them arbitrarily, which leaves at least three colors for every vertex of $C_{n-1}$.
-But $C_{n-1}$ is outer-planar and hence 3-choosable.
+Then $G=C_{n-1}$ is outerplanar and (as in the previous case) 5-coupled choosable.

 \textbf{Case 4:} None of the above.
 Then all vertices of $W_n$ belong to $G$, but we deleted some edges which were not on the outer face.
-So $G$ is the result of deleting some of edges incident to the center vertex (\emph{spoke} edges).
-If at most one spoke remains, then $G$ is outer-planar (after inverting the drawing so that the face incident to the center vertex becomes the outer-face), and therefore $G$ is 5-coupled choosable.
-If exactly two spokes remain, then $G$ is a subdivision of a triple edge.
-A triple edge has two vertices and three faces and therefore is 5-coupled choosable; by Lemma~\ref{subdivision_lemma} so is $G$.
-Finally if at least three spokes remain, then $G$ is a subdivision of some $W_k$ for $k \geq 4$, and by Lemmas \ref{main_lemma} and \ref{subdivision_lemma} $G$ is 5-coupled-choosable. \end{proof}
+So $G$ is the result of deleting some of the spoke-edges incident to the center vertex.
+If at most two spokes remain, then $G$ has at most 3 faces and therefore is $K_4$-minor free, and hence is 5-coupled-choosable by Theorem~\ref{k4:new:proof}.
+If at least three spokes remain, then $G$ is a subdivision of some $W_k$ for $k \geq 4$.
+By Lemmas~\ref{main_lemma} and \ref{subdivision_lemma} $G$ is 5-coupled-choosable, and we can find the coloring in linear time since we can detect all subdivision-vertices by scanning for vertices in linear time. \end{proof}

-Following the steps of our proof, one can easily verify that we can find the $L$-coupled-coloring in linear time.
-Finding the coloring from Lemma \ref{erdos} is known to be linear time \cite{erdoslinear}.

 Having established an upper bound on the list coupled chromatic number of wheel graphs in Lemma \ref{main_lemma}, one might wonder whether this bound is tight or not.
 In \cite{coupled-choosability-plane-graphs}, it is shown that the graph $K_4=W_4$ is 4-coupled-choosable.
-In fact, this is the only wheel graph which is 4-coupled-choosable.
+In fact, this is the only wheel graph that is 4-coupled-choosable.
 For all other wheel graphs, the bound of 5-coupled-choosability is tight.